FPassarinho/Perceptron_Project_DesktopApp/README.md

 - Numpy
 - Pillow (for image processing)

-Install dependencies with:
+## Install backend dependencies with:

 - cd server
 - pip install flask flask-cors numpy pillow

-Run the backend:

-- cd server
-- python app.py

-Frontend:
+## Frontend:

 - Built with React, Vite, and Electron Forge.
 - Uses React plugin for Vite and Bootstrap icons.

-Setup:
+## Install Frontend dependencies with:

 - cd client
 - npm install

+## Run the application:

+In one terminal run:

+- cd server
+- python perceptron.py

+In other terminal run:

+- cd client
 - npm run start # Start development mode
-- npm run make # Build the Electron app
+- npm run make # Build the Electron app (Optional)

-How to Use:
+## How to Use:

 - Start the backend server first (python perceptron.py).
 - Start the frontend (npm run start) or run the Electron app (npm run make then open the executable).